goualard-f/MicroFloatingPoints.jl/docs/src/guided-tour.md

 ### Exhaustive search for rounded additions

 The type `MuFP` is so small that we can easily perform exhaustive searches with it.
-For example, we can display graphically whether the sum of any two finite `MuFP` floats needs to be rounded or not, using the [`inexact()`](@ref) and [`reset_inexact()`](@ref) methods to, respectively, test whether the preceding computation needed rounding and to reset the global *inexact flag:*
+For example, we can display graphically whether the sum of any two finite `MuFP` floats needs to be rounded or not, using the [`inexact()`](@ref) and [`reset_inexact()`](@ref) methods to, respectively, test whether the preceding computation needed rounding and to reset the global *inexact flag[^1]:*

+[^1]: Though there is an *inexact flag*, there is no global variable storing the corresponding state.

 ```@setup exhaustive-rounding
 using MicroFloatingPoints